hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 #### Perform MySQL database restore

-In order to restore the MySQL database, g﻿o to again the Kasten K10 Dashboard, locate the MySQL database *'mysql'* from the application list, expand the menu of *mysql*, then click *Restore* button:
+In order to restore the MySQL database, g﻿o to the Kasten K10 Dashboard, locate the MySQL database *'mysql'* from the application list, expand the menu of *mysql*, then click *Restore* button:

 ![](/img/k10-restore-button.png)